 One of the elements of a claim for malicious prosecution is that the baseless prior action must have terminated in favor of the party asserting malicious prosecution.
-The issue is whether this element is met when the party accused of malicious prosecution voluntarily dismissed the allegedly baseless proceeding before it was decided on the merits.
+The supreme court holds this element may be met even when the party accused of malicious prosecution voluntarily dismissed the allegedly baseless proceeding before it was decided on the merits.

 During divorce proceedings, Chase acknowledged that Monroe had had recent contact with their child, and they agreed on terms for placement.
 Afterward, Chase filed a petition to terminate Monroe’s parental rights on grounds of abandonment, and Monroe defended against it.
 Just before a TPR hearing, Chase voluntarily dismissed the proceeding.
 There was no settlement.